15 Creative Optometry Website Design Ideas

 • Having a sophisticated feel, black is an inherently powerful color.
 Usually, we think of “sleek” brands when we think of exclusivity and mystery.

-• ‘Gray’ gives the sense of security, reliability, and intelligence.
+• ‘Gray’ gives a sense of security, reliability, and intelligence.

 • White provides a feeling of cleanliness or neutrality.

-The colors on your website should be consistent in branding and design across all pages.
+Your website’s colors should be consistent in branding and design across all pages.
 The same goes for your brochures and business cards.

 CTA Buttons

-When you are clear about the purpose of your optometry website and its pages, you can get rid of anything that is not relevant.
-Eliminate any old promotions and discount codes, as well as bios of staff members no longer employed there.
+When you are clear about the purpose of your optometry website and its pages, you can eliminate anything irrelevant.
+For example, you can eliminate old promotions and discount codes, as well as bios of staff members no longer employed there.
 This will result in a more streamlined and attractive design.

 According to Google, visual complexity is negatively correlated with website appeal.
 Quite simply, people do not like to wait and be overwhelmed.
 Website speed, for example, can be improved by simplifying your design.